UoW-CPC/rabbda-earthquakes-application/README.md

  ```
  ls
  ```
- There you can see four folders and three files:
+ There you can see four folders and four files:
   * __conf__ - folder - contains application's configuration file.
-  * __data__ - folder - contains datasets related to the application.
+  * __data__ - folder - contains all application's data.
-    * __earthquakes-history__ - folder - contains earthquakes related data.
+    * __earthquakes-history__ - folder - contains earthquakes related data, and .
     * __hive-etl-pipeline__ - folder - contains datasets for cities and seismograph station.
   * __logs__ - folder - contains application logs.
   * __scripts__ - folder - contains the scripts for the various application components.